-In addition, we outline our progress and commitments against social objectives including through our annual Modern Slavery and Human Trafficking Statement and our Reconciliation Action Plan and associated reporting.
+Our reporting will evolve in line with the introduction of mandatory climate reporting in Australia.
+Proposed changes to the Corporations Act would require climate-related disclosures to be contained within a Sustainability Report as part of our Annual Report.
+In addition, we outline our commitments and progress towards certain social objectives through reporting including through our annual Modern Slavery and Human Trafficking Statement our Reconciliation Action Plan and other reporting.
 Our reports are available on our website at commbank.com.au/reporting.